parmar-abhinav/gum/docs/index.md

         > pip install "sglang[all]"
         > pip install flashinfer -i https://flashinfer.ai/whl/cu121/torch2.4/

-        > # Launch the screen VLM model
+        > # Launch model
         > CUDA_VISIBLE_DEVICES=0 python -m sglang.launch_server ....

+        > # name of the model you launched
+        > export MODEL_NAME="model-org/model-name"

-        > # point this to the GUM LM
+        > # point this to the GUM multimodal model
         > export GUM_LM_API_BASE="base-url"

-        > # point this to the VLM
-        > export SCREEN_LM_API_BASE="base-url"

-        > # point this to the VLM
+        > # (optionally) set an API key
-        > export OPENAI_API_KEY="None"
+        > export GUM_LM_API_KEY="None"
         ```

         Alternatively, we recommend using [SkyPilot](https://docs.skypilot.co/en/latest/docs/index.html) to serve and run your own models on the cloud.
-You can use the following [config.yaml]() file in the repo.
+You can use the following [skypilot.yaml](https://github.com/GeneralUserModels/gum/blob/main/skypilot-tmp.yaml) file in the repo.
+You'll need to replace the HuggingFace token (HF_TOKEN) with your own.
 By default, we use Qwen 2.5 VL 32B (AWQ quanitized).
 A single H100 (80GB) should give you good enough throughput.

     === "OpenAI"
         You can authenticate by setting the `OPENAI_API_KEY` env variable.